jsdw/vault-inject/README.md

 - `--no-cache-read`: disable reading from the cache (the resulting token will be written, still).
 - `--no-cache-write`: disable writing to the cache (but we'll still read a token from it if possible).

 You can pipe the result of running this tool to others for further processing.
-All error output is piped to `stderr`, and the exit code will be non-zero if the secrets cannot be successfully obtained and processed.
+All informational output is piped to `stderr`, and the exit code will be non-zero if the secrets cannot be successfully obtained and processed.

 Run `vault-inject --help` for more information about the available flags and options.